Last updated: | See all Documentation

 What IP addresses does Let’s Encrypt use to validate my web server?

-We don’t publish a list of IP addresses we use to validate, because they may change at any time.
-In the future we may validate from multiple IP addresses at once.
+We don’t publish a list of IP addresses we use to validate, and these IP addresses may change at any time.
+Note that we now validate from multiple IP addresses.